GoPlausible/.github/profile/algorand-x402-guide/scheme_exact_avm.md

 }
 ```

-## `X-Payment` Header Payload
+## `PAYMENT-SIGNATURE` Header Payload

-The `payload` field of the `X-PAYMENT` header **MUST** contain `paymentGroup` as a field.
+The `payload` field of the `PAYMENT-SIGNATURE` header **MUST** contain `paymentGroup` as a field.
 It represents an atomic group of transactions as an array.
 Transaction groups are natively supported by the Algorand protocol (no contract required), enabling the execution of several transactions (even with different authorizers) processed atomically (no partial execution is allowed, either all the transactions in the group succeed or the entire group is rejected).

 A group can contain several different types of transactions, such as `pay` (transfer of ALGO native protocol asset) and `axfer` (transfer of generic ASA), and others (for further details on supported transaction types, refer to the [Algorand transactions documentation](https://dev.algorand.co/concepts/transactions/reference/).